FedericoSchonborn/federicoschonborn.github.io/content/en/_index.md

 👋 Hi!

-🙋‍♂️ My name is Federico Damián Schonborn, I'm from Buenos Aires, Argentina 🇦🇷 and was born in May 20th, 1998.
+🙋‍♂️ My name is Federico Damián Schonborn, I live in Buenos Aires, Argentina 🇦🇷 and was born in May 20th, 1998.

 🔍 Find me: